Ombre Brow Pigment Changing Colour In Australian Sun

 Better Technique Means Better Brow Ageing

 Good brows aren’t just about how they look that day; they should heal evenly and with age, looking sensible.
-It’s all about knowing how pigment works, using a machine carefully, not taking too much skin, and not overdosing it with colour.
+The principles behind nano infusion vs machine hair strokes come into play here – it’s all about knowing how pigment works, using a machine carefully, not taking too much skin, and not overdosing it with colour.

 Over the years, I’ve had to fix work from all sorts of places – places that clients went to before coming to us at Face Figurati – like KO Artistry, DreArte, Alexia MH Beauty, and loads more.
 And you know the pattern – they get the trendy shape first and worry about colour later.